nahoj/tss/README.md

 ## Pros

-A very simple, powerful but zero-commitment concept:
+A very simple, effective but zero-commitment concept:

 1. By now you understand how you could tag and search your files with tools you already have: your file manager and desktop search, basic commands, `vidir`, etc. Feel free to try it by yourself and come back in a month if you like it.
 2. Install `tss` (or TagSpaces for a graphical tool) and you get more efficient and powerful actions and queries.